HimbeerserverDE/www/static/md/srvre/kernel/wiki/syscalls.md

 if permitted, returning the length of the message payload.
 The message is truncated if the buffer is not large enough.
 If `sender` is non-null, the ID of the sender process is written to the value it points to in order to enable unicast responses.
-This operation fails if the calling process is not a member of the channel (see [join](#join-100008)) or if there are no messages to be read (`channel.Error.WouldBlock`).
+A value of zero indicates that the sender is anonymous.
+This value is trustworthy.
+The operation fails if the calling process is not a member of the channel (see [join](#join-100008)) or if there are no messages to be read (`channel.Error.WouldBlock`).
 Guarantees that the message has not been truncated if the operation finishes successfully and the buffer size was sufficient.